27 August 2020

 Walk-in easy access baths are simply a bath that includes a hinged pressure sealed door that allows the user to enter without having to step over the side.
 With a wide range of options available, covering:

 There are several different types of walk-in baths available, some of which have a lower entry thresholds than others, however predominantly they all work in a very similar manner

-Although there are many walk-in bath variations, especially when it comes to specific sizes and optional extras, the main types of walk-in baths include:
+Although there are many walk-in bath variations, especially when it comes to specific sizes and optional extras, the main types of easy access baths include: